 (3) Any person aggrieved by a requisition served under subsection (1)(e) may apply to the State Administrative Tribunal for a review of the requisition and no proceedings shall be instituted against such person pending the hearing of the application or an appeal under the State Administrative Tribunal Act 2004 section 105.

 [Section 33 amended by No. 42 of 1966 s.
 10; No. 52 of 1994 s.
 20 and 34; No. 42 of 1998 s.
 37; No. 38 of 2002 s.
 49(3) and 50; No. 55 of 2004 s.
 367; No. 46 of 2009 s.
-9.]
+9; No. 22 of 2012 s.
+79.]

 33A.
-Powers and duties of Director and others in relation to public buildings
+Duties and powers of FES Commissioner and authorised officers in relation to public buildings

-(1) If, after having inspected a public building, the Director or an officer of the Authority authorised by the Authority in that behalf considers that the safety of persons in the public building may be endangered in the event of fire or a hazardous material incident therein, he may —
+(1) If, after having inspected a public building, the FES Commissioner, or a person employed in the Department who is authorised by the FES Commissioner for the purposes of this section, considers that the safety of persons in the public building may be endangered in the event of fire or a hazardous material incident therein, he may —

 (a) using such force as is reasonably necessary for the purpose, cause any aisle, corridor, door, gangway, lobby or passage connected with any exit or escape from the public building or any such exit or escape itself, the obstruction, closing or locking of which aisle, corridor, door, gangway, lobby, passage, exit or escape is or reasonably appears to be in breach of any requirement of any Act, or of any proclamation, regulation, rule, local law, by-law, order, notice, resolution or other instrument —